firebase/firebase-js-sdk/CONTRIBUTING.md

 ```
 yarn
-yarn install
 yarn docgen devsite
 ```

 This will generate reference docs in `docs-devsite/`.
-Commit and push your the generated documentation changes to GitHub following the [PR submission guidelines](#submit).
+Commit and push the generated documentation changes to GitHub following the [PR submission guidelines](#submit).
 Your push to the remote repository should force any failing documentation checks to execute again.